steforster/bms1-binary-message-stream-format/README.md

     155     String UTF8, zero terminated: 0-byte marks end of string.
     156     String UTF8, length = 0...255 bytes before decoding.
     157     String UTF8, length = 0...4'294'967'295 bytes before decoding.

+			** Character or string arrays: **
+			Empty strings or empty character arrays of any encoding are transferred with the EmptyString (150) tag.
+            Strings can be written in different encodings by using the following tags:
+            - Unsigned byte  (021), the data is interpreted as a ASCII character array when the char modification attribute '016' is set.
+            - Unsigned short (032), the data is interpreted as a Unicode 2-byte character array when the char modification attribute '016' is set.
+            - UTF8 string    (15x), the data is interpreted as UTF8 encoded